HigherOrder/nodeServerArchitecture/README.md

 API
 ===

-API server providing endpoints to our clients.
+Nodejs based API server providing REST endpoints to our clients.

 Modular architechture ensures maximum code maintainability.

 All code is unit tested using Sinon, Mocha.